pwolthausen/k8s-workshops/8-live-debugging/Questions.md

 3. I want to manage my `unicorn` cluster from my `bastion` VM using the cluster's internal endpoint instead of the external one, why is this failing?
 My IP has been added to the Master Authorized Networks.

-4. I have enabled autoscaling in my lion cluster, but my `bigjob` deployment still has unschedulable pods, why isn’t autoscaling working?
+4. Autoscaling is enabled in the `lion` cluster, but the `bigjob` deployment still has unschedulable pods, why isn’t autoscaling working?

-5. In my `narwhal` cluster, I can’t reach my internal database from my `api` which is located in another subnet on prem in the 192.168.128.0/17 block.
-I don't have this problem with my `fab-four` pods or my bastion host.
+5. In the `narwhal` cluster, the `api` pods can't reach a database hosted on prem in a different subnet(192.168.128.0/17 block).
+The issue does not happen from the `fab-four` pods or my bastion host.

 6. Autoscaling is enabled on the `mongoose` cluster.
 There are multiple nodes with under 50% resource usage, why won’t it scale down?